Ken7281/Virtual_Machines-Creation-And-Usage/README.md

 # Virtual_Machines-Creation-And-Usage

-This tutorial will explain the following:
+This tutorial will explain the following.
-How to create and use virtual machines, resource groups, virtual networks Environments Used: Microsoft Azure, Windows 10, Linux, Technology Used: Remote Desktop, Wireshark
+How to create and use virtual machines, resource groups, virtual networks.
+Environments Used: Microsoft Azure, Windows 10, Linux.
+Technology Used: Remote Desktop, Wireshark.

 In the Microsoft Azure home page select Resource Groups and select create resource group.
 ![Creating The Resource Group](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/ecefe4a5-39d3-44bb-a5a8-ecac8624450e)